ahoney/anaconda-cloud-docs/docs/managing-account.rst

 #.
 Log Out button

 Packages that you have created with this account appear on your Dashboard.
-There’s a handy button to create a new package.
+There's a handy button to create a new package.

 See Also: :ref:`Working with Packages <using-packages>`